-Can I Prevent My Property from Being Taken Through Eminent Domain?
+Can I Prevent My Property from Being Taken Under Eminent Domain Laws?

 Your land has been targeted for purchase against your wishes.
-Can you prevent it from being taken under eminent domain laws?
+Can you prevent it from being taken through eminent domain laws?

 Texas and United States eminent domain laws allow the government the right to force the acquisition of private property, but several requirements must be met before a private landowner is required to give up their land: